SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 # Front End Engineering Challenge

-GA is piloting a program - GALAXY - to for high school students to access some online GA courses and workshops.
+GA is piloting a program - GALAXY - for high school students to access some online GA courses and workshops.

 Use CSS, HTML, and JavaScript to develop a responsive navbar for GA's new young learner site.
 The navbar should include links to information for students, teachers, and parents, as well as a sign in / sign out link.